 On January 17, 2017 the Company entered into a one year agreement with an Investment Banking, Merger and Acquisition (M&A) and Corporate Advisory firm ("Firm").
 Pursuant to the terms of the agreement, if the Company did not terminate the engagement prior to April 18, 2017, it was required to issue 1,875,000 shares of its common stock.
 As of April 18, 2017, the Company had not terminated the agreement and therefore became obligated to issue the aforementioned shares.
-The Company recorded the expense in Professional Fees and Consulting Expenses in the amount of \$131,250 on its Condensed Consolidated Statement of Operations for the six months ended June 30, 2017.
-In addition to the contract fee, the Company could potentially be required to be obligated to pay an 8% M&A transaction fee (as defined in the Agreement) payable in shares of the Company's common stock (reduced by the value of the previously issued shares).
+The Company considers this to be a Type I Subsequent Event and recorded the expense in Professional Fees and Consulting Expenses in the amount of \$131,250 on its Condensed Consolidated Statement of Operations for the three months ended March 31, 2017 and in Accrued Liabilities in its Condensed Consolidated Balance Sheet as of March 31, 2017.
+In addition to the contract fee, the Company could potentially be required to obligated to pay an 8% M&A transaction fee (as defined in the Agreement) payable in shares of the Company's common stock (reduced by the value of the previously issued shares).
+On January 17, 2018, this agreement expired with no additional costs to the Company.